Multivitamins or Prenatals for Pregnant Dogs?Last updated: March 29, 2017

 Prenatal vitamins for dogs are the ideal way for moms to get that 'extra boost.'
 Babies need vitamins for their growth and development, these all must come from mom.
 If mom isn't healthy, why would the puppies be?
 Due to her increased metabolism, she needs the additional vitamins, minerals and herbs that work directly for the purpose of having healthy puppies!
 Some females need more of something than others, but using prenatals ensures all females have the chance to have healthy babies.

 Customers tell me when the pups are born, there is a noticeable difference in litters born on prenatals.
 When mom is given prenatals, pups are just healthier.
 Their immune systems aren't dragging and they are up and nursing like troopers.
 They aren't born underweight and have to catch up.
 Moms are also ready and have plenty of milk.

 Three days before whelping, start the new moms to be on the Breeders' Edge® Oxy Momma.
 Check these products out as we've had great feedback with results!

-Cynthia is a Pet Care Pro who has been with Revival Animal Health since 2005.
+Cynthia is a former Revival Pet Care Pro.
 She lived on a farm with all sorts of animals for much of her life.
 It was there she raised Labradors and created her own rescue for drop-offs.
-She's had pet dogs and cats and currently has a four-legged grandbaby Labrador.
+She's had pet dogs and cats and a four-legged grandbaby Labrador.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.